Violin Repair School

 Why is music education important?

-Educators have discovered that music lessons and discerned-listening have a profound impact on brain development, especially regards poverty population children.
+Educators have discovered that music lessons and discerned-listening have a profound impact on brain development, especially for poverty population children.
 Sound discernment activity advances brain function.
 Dr. Nina Kraus, who heads the neuroscience research lab at Northwestern Med School explains her findings in this brief video lecture.

 Why do orchestras cut corners on maintenance?